credentials/irma_js/README.md

 For a more complete scenario, see `examples/multiple-attributes` ([live demo](https://demo.irmacard.org/tomcat/irma_api_server/examples/multiple-attributes.html)).

+### Using attributes in your backend

+Behind the scenes, the IRMA API server produces a signed JWT containing the attributes you requested. `irma_js` returns this JWT to you to further handle these verified data in your backend.
+Naturally, you should always verify this JWT there too.
+If you want to rely on our server for now, you'll also need its ([public key](https://demo.irmacard.org/v2/data/pk.pem)). ([This page](https://demo.irmacard.org/tomcat/irma_api_server/examples/verify.html)) explicitly shows the JWT and its content.

 ## A simple issuance

 Issuing a credential is equally easy.
 First we build a JSON object describing the credential(s) to issue.